kazurayam/How_to_let_TestCases_in_a_TestSuite_to_quit_once_a_TestCase_failed/README.md

 ![TSb](docs/images/TSb.png)

-As you see, the `TSb` can shorte the duration required for the `TC3` after the failed `TC2`.
+As you see, the `TSb` can shorten the duration required for the `TC3` after the failed `TC2`.

 Yes, Katalon Studio still executes all of 3 Test Cases defined in the Test Case `TSb`.
-But the Test Cases are coded to quit soon if a preceding Test Case failed.
-Therefore `TSb` can eliminate redundant duration of test cases to run if any failed.
+But the Test Cases are coded so that they quit soon if one or more preceding Test Cases failed.
+Therefore `TSb` can eliminate redundant duration.

 ## How you should write your code